FitzOReilly/pina/README.md

 ```

 ### Plotting
-This package does not include any plotting functionality, so we need a data visualization library for this.
-Here is an example that uses `matplotlib` to create a figure with two subplots: the hot and cold composite curves on the left and the grand composite curve on the right:
+This package deliberately does not include any plotting functions, but using it
+together with plotting libraries is simple.
+Here is an example that uses
+`matplotlib` to create a figure with two subplots: the hot and cold composite
+curves on the left and the grand composite curve on the right:
 ```python
 from matplotlib import pyplot as plt